Putting something backClick here to see our Putting Something Back activities for 2018

 The money was raised at an annual quiz evening hosted by local accountancy firm MHA Chiks at The Argyle Tennis Club, Argyle Road.

 Attended by businesses and professionals from across the area, the event raised the cash through ticket sales and a raffle, while guests also enjoyed a fish and chip supper.

-James Treadwell, partner at MHA Chiks’s Southport office, said: “This was one of the most well attended and successful quiz evenings we’ve ever had at the firm.
+Partner at MHA Chiks’s Southport office, said: “This was one of the most well attended and successful quiz evenings we’ve ever had at the firm.
 It’s great to be able to hand over these vital funds to Queenscourt Hospice.
-We’d like to offer a huge thank you to all those who came and supported the event and the hospice.
-Special thanks to Beverley Bond for all her hard work in organising the event.”
+We’d like to offer a huge thank you to all those who came and supported the event and the hospice.”

 Businesses attending the event included RBS, Birchall Blackburn, Fletchers, Hodge Halsall, and Napthens.
 The quiz was won by a team from MHA Chiks and the runners up were Napthens.

 If you would like to find out more about the charity or to support Queenscourt Hospice please visit .